biosustain/Alleleome/README.md

 - Requires Python version 3.10 or higher.
 - For optimal performance, especially when processing a large dataset, such as 1400 core genes and their respective alleles across 3400 strains, a high RAM capacity is strongly recommended.

-### Creating a Virtual Environment

-Before installing Alleleome, it's recommended to create a virtual environment.
-This helps to manage dependencies and isolate the project.

-1. Create the Virtual Environment:
-   - Run the following command to create a virtual environment named `env` (you can choose any name):
-     ```bash
-     python3 -m venv env
-     ```

-2. Activate the Virtual Environment:

-   - On Linux or macOS, activate the virtual environment by running:
-     ```bash
-     source env/bin/activate
-     ```

-3. Deactivate the Virtual Environment:
-   - You can deactivate the virtual environment after the job completion by running:
-     ```bash
-     deactivate
-     ```

 ### Installation
 #### Using GitHub Repository